LaxMenner/linktree/README.md

 # linktree
 A small linktree application for personal use
-Its hostest with GitHub Pages
+Its hostest with GitHub Page